RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Readme.md

 To build an India-centric cybersecurity community for the world that promote (Hacking)cybersecurity as a carrer in india.

 ## Who can join ?
-- People who are passionate about technology, and want to stay updated with the industry trends and developme
+- People who are passionate about technology, and want to stay updated with the industry trends and development.

 ## [Departments of ResetHacker Community](/Departments.md)
 Index | Department